kartikay-28/E_Commerce_Follow_Along/README.md

 - ✅ Pushed the updated code to the GitHub repository.
 - ✅ Updated the README.md file with Milestone 34 details.
 - ✅ Shared the repository link for submission.

 Good luck, Kalvians! ✨

+---

+# Milestone 35: Deploying Your Project

+## ✅ Goals:

+### 1️⃣ Deploying the Backend
+- Deployed the backend on a cloud service (e.g., Heroku, AWS, DigitalOcean, etc.).
+- Retrieved the backend deployment link and ensured it was accessible.

+### 2️⃣ Deploying the Frontend
+- Replaced the local backend URLs in the frontend code with the backend deployment link.
+- Deployed the frontend to a hosting service (e.g., Netlify, Vercel, or any other platform).
+- Verified that the frontend was connected to the deployed backend and functioning properly.

+### 3️⃣ Full Deployment Verification
+- Ensured that both the frontend and backend were correctly deployed and were working as expected.
+- Conducted final tests to confirm that the website was fully functional with deployed backend and frontend.

+### 4️⃣ Submission Steps
+- ✅ Pushed the updated code to the GitHub repository.
+- ✅ Deployed both the frontend and backend.
+- ✅ Shared the deployment link in the assignment submission section.

+Good luck, Kalvians! ✨